soft84ya/News_Project_1/README.md

 # News_Project_1
-this is a news project to add-user.php
+this is a news project to add ,update , delete